Shibboleth Origin Deployment Guide

 Attributes within the ShibbolethOriginConfig element:

 This will be the URL assigned the AA servlet in step 3.b.
-Note that this must be an https:// URL in order for the AA to know which SHAR is requesting attributes.
+Note that this must be an https:// URL in order for the AA to authenticate the requesting SHAR.

-This will be the URN assigned to this origin by the federation.
+This will be the URI assigned to this origin by the federation.

-This is the URN of the primary federation that the origin operates within.
+This is the URI of the primary federation that the origin operates within.

-Although not explicitly necessary, it's highly recommended that logging be activated at the DEBUG level by uncommenting the second Logging element and ensuring that the pathnames for TransactionLog and ErrorLog are appropriate.
+Although not explicitly necessary, it's highly recommended for initial installation and testing that logging be activated at the DEBUG level by uncommenting the second Logging element and ensuring that the pathnames for TransactionLog and ErrorLog are appropriate.
+However, in production, this will slow the operation of the origin considerably.

 The default configuration file informs Shibboleth to load its key and certificate from flat files.
 The Key element specifies a key in DER format located at /conf/shib2.key, while the Certificate element specifies the corresponding certificate in PEM format located at /conf/shib2.crt.
 If any of these values is inconsistent with your deployment, change it accordingly.
 Note that keys are supported in a variety of formats: DER, PEM, encrypted PEM, PKCS8, and encrypted PKCS8.
 If a keystore must be used instead, consult section 5.a for appropriate structure and details on population.